-The prime minister of Algeria is defending his government's response to last week's attack, which left at least 37 hostages dead.
-He says militants would have killed far more people if they hadn't been stopped.
+The prime minister of Algeria is defending his government's response to last week's attack on a natural gas plant that left 37 hostages dead.
+He says the Islamic militants who were behind the attack planned to blow up the facility and would have killed a lot more people if they hadn't been stopped.

-The attack happened at a huge, internationally-operated facility in the Sahara Desert.
-And as NPR's Jim Zarroli reports, it underscores the dangers energy companies face when they do business in unstable places.
+The attack happened at a huge, internationally operated facility in the Sahara.
+And it underscores the dangers that energy companies face when they do business in politically unstable places.

-LUKE JANGER: There was no question in your mind that if the base was actually attacked in any way, especially by something similar to what's going on in Algeria, there is no way that we could have defended against them.
+"There was no question in your mind that if the base was actually attacked in any way, especially by something similar to what's going on in Algeria, there is no way that we could have defended against them," Janger says.

-JANGER: Since the Chadian government couldn't keep the rebels out of the capital, it was clear that they weren't going to be able to keep them out of base, either.
+"Since the Chadian government couldn't keep the rebels out of the capital, it was clear they weren't going to be able to keep them out of base either," he says.

-ZARROLI: For as long as big energy companies have been doing business in foreign lands, they have had to contend with occasional instances of political instability.
-It's the price they pay for the riches they pull out of the ground in the Middle East, Africa and Latin America.
+For as long as big energy companies have been doing business in foreign lands, they have had to contend with occasional instances of political instability.
+It's the price they pay for the riches they pull out of the ground in regions like the Middle East, Africa and Latin America.
 And companies pour a lot of resources into security measures.

-COLVILLE: It makes everybody look again at what they're doing.
-It makes everyone reassess those challenges.
-Let's add this into the scenario.' "
+"It makes everybody look again at what they're doing," he says.
+"It makes everyone assess those challenges.
+'Let's add this into the scenario.' "

 Reese says plants like the one in Algeria can be hard to protect.
-He says you have to set up concentric rings of security, fences inside fences.
+He says you have to set up concentric rings of security — fences inside fences.
 You have to use security cameras and dogs.
 It can be tough to do, he says.

-JIM REESE: The size of these organizations are very difficult to secure.
-You know, security can be a very expensive line item in a budget for a lot of corporations.
-But it's got to be done.
+"The size of these organizations are very difficult to secure," Reese says.
+"Security can be a very expensive line item in a budget for a lot of corporations, but it's got to be done."

-ZARROLI: And even fences aren't enough.
-He points out that members of terrorist groups have sometimes managed to infiltrate plants by getting hired.
+And even fences aren't enough.
+Reese points out that members of terrorist groups have sometimes managed to infiltrate plants by getting hired.
 Reese says the local population can help alert a company to threats it faces, but the company needs to stay in the community's good graces.
 That means providing jobs to locals and being a good steward of the environment.

-REESE: So it's not just putting a fence up and, OK, we're safe now.
-There's a very holistic approach, what I would call the unblinking eye, that needs to be put in the approach for your security.
+"So it's not just putting a fence up and, 'OK, we're safe now.'
+There's a very holistic approach, what I would call the unblinking eye, that needs to be [part of] your security," Reese says.